What is OmniLab Treasure Hunts

-Learn how Treasure Hunts combine venue-based discovery, 3D or AR objects, and progression across a physical space.
+See how OmniLab Treasure Hunts combine venue discovery, 3D or augmented-reality objects, and progression across a space.

-Treasure Hunts are venue-based discovery experiences inside OmniLab.
-Participants start from a shared hunt link or QR code, move through the space, find objects placed around the venue, and interact with each object in 3D or AR before progressing to the next step.
+OmniLab Treasure Hunts are venue-based discovery experiences inside OmniLab.
+Participants start from a shared hunt link or QR code, move through the space, and find objects placed around the venue.
+They interact with each object as a rotatable 3D model, or as an augmented-reality object placed in their phone camera view, before moving to the next step.

 The two layers of a Treasure Hunt